jbcoe/value_types/DRAFT.md

   r-value qualified versions of `operator*` are not provided.

 * Like `vector`, `indirect` owns an object created by an allocator.
-The move constructor, move assignment operator, member swap, and non-member swap for `vector` are conditionally noexcept on properties of the allocator.
-Thus for `indirect`, the move constructor, move assignment operator, member swap, and non-member swap for `indirect` are conditionally noexcept on properties of the allocator (Allocator instances may have different underlying memory resources, it's not possible for an allocator with one memory resource to delete an object in another memory resource.
-When allocators have different underlying memory resources, move and swap necessitate the allocation of memory and cannot be marked noexcept.).
+The move constructor and move assignment operator for `vector` are conditionally noexcept on properties of the allocator.
+Thus for `indirect`, the move constructor and move assignment operator for `indirect` are conditionally noexcept on properties of the allocator (Allocator instances may have different underlying memory resources, it's not possible for an allocator with one memory resource to delete an object in another memory resource.
+When allocators have different underlying memory resources, move necessitates the allocation of memory and cannot be marked noexcept.).
+Like `vector`, `indirect` marks member and non-member swap as noexcept and requires allocators to be equal.

 * Like `optional`, `indirect` knows the type of the owned object so forwards comparison operators, hash to the underlying object.